Meet the team

 Jo is excited for the opportunities that Teaching School Hubs can have working in partnership with the schools, LAs, Dioceses, MATS, University and all partners, including school improvement support in existence in the system in our region, to make a real impact on the development of teachers and the outcomes for pupils.

-Zoe is Teaching School Hub Leader.
+Zoe is the Director of the Teaching School Hub.
 She has a passion for teacher development, including a real belief in the impact that ITT and the new ECF will have on our education system.

 Zoe is an experienced teacher, SENDCo across multiple schools and shares the hub’s ethos of fundamental partnership working as she has worked with a wide range of professionals throughout her career.